George Rushout, 3rd Baron Northwick: Political career

-Military Career and Other Interests
+Military career and other interests

-Rushout was commissioned Cornet in the 1st Life Guards in 1833, was promoted Lieutenant in 1837 and Major in 1842, retiring from the army in the latter year.
+Rushout was commissioned as a cornet in the 1st Life Guards in 1833, was promoted to lieutenant in 1837 and major in 1842, before retiring from the army in the latter year.
+In 1853 he was appointed lieutenant-colonel of the disembodied Herefordshire Militia and became lt-col commandant after its embodiment during the Crimean War, a position he held until his resignation in 1862.

 Lord Northwick was in later life governor of Harrow School and Cheltenham College.

 Family

 Lord Northwick married Elizabeth Augusta, daughter of William Bateman-Hanbury, 1st Baron Bateman and widow of George Drought Warburton, in 1869.
 There were no surviving children from the marriage, an only child, a daughter Caroline, dying aged eight in 1878.
 On 23 January 1886 the couple, then married sixteen years, were awarded the prize of the Dunmow Flitch, "receiving it privately and without the customary forms".

 Lord Northwick died at the Queen's Hotel, Upper Norwood, Surrey in November 1887, aged 76, when his titles became extinct.
 Lady Northwick died in May 1912, aged 80.